Understanding Restricted Stock Unit Taxes

 RSUs are not taxed twice, but it can seem like they are if you choose to hold the stock and it increases in value before you sell it.

 After they vest, your RSUs are taxed at the ordinary income tax rate.
 If you choose not to sell them immediately, your RSUs can trigger capital gains tax when you sell the stock at a future date.
-If your stock increases in value before you sell it in the future, you will pay a capital gain tax on that profit.

-“You’re a highflyer working for a fast-growth company and you receive RSUs as part of your compensation package.
-You have $20,000 worth of RSUs vest in 2020, meaning you own the stock outright.
-You now have a tax liability on the $20,000 worth of stock, which will be taxed at the ordinary income rate.
 To pay the tax, you choose to sell half the stock immediately and hold $10,000 worth of stock.
-The $10,000 worth of stock appreciates by $2,000 in 2021, before you sell your position for $12,000.
+The $10,000 worth of stock appreciates by $2,000 in 2024, before you sell your position for $12,000.
 You are now liable for paying capital gains tax on the $2,000 appreciation.
-Because this $2,000 value gain was not value granted in your original RSU issuance, it was not previously taxed at ordinary income rate.” – Alex Fitch MBA, CRPC®, AAMS®, Financial Consultant
+Because this $2,000 value gain was not value granted in your original RSU issuance, it was not previously taxed at ordinary income rate.”

 To conclude, capital gains tax comes into play only if you choose not to sell your stock immediately and it appreciates before you sell it.

-How Long Should I Hold My Stock if I elect to do so?
+How Long should I hold my Stock if I Elect to Do So?

 Since your tax rates may differ depending on your income bracket, it is wise to consult your CPA for tax advice.